What is UPJ obstruction?

 - CT urogram – scan of both kidneys and ureters with IV contrast

-- Intravenous pyelogram (IVP) - less commonly used nowadays.
+- Intravenous pyelogram (IVP) – is less commonly used nowadays.

 - Nuclear scan of kidneys: know the degree of obstruction and renal function.